wearewhys/magnivore-docs/sources.rst

 The sources section
 =================
 Sources are used to specify how to collect data from the source database.
-They can have four properties: table, on, switch and  conditions.
+They can have four properties: table, on, switch, conditions and aggregation.

 Table
 #####